Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 \section{Physics-ML Methods}

-Given the diversity of forms in which scientific knowledge is represented in different disciplines and applications, a diverse set of methodologies are needed to integrate physical principles into ML models.
-This section creates a taxonomy of five classes of methodologies to merge principles of physics-based modeling with ML; (i) physics-guided loss function, (ii) physics-guided initialization, (iii) physics-guided design of architecture, (iv) residual modeling, and (v) hybrid physics-ML models.
+Given the diversity of forms in which scientific knowledge is represented in different disciplines and applications, researchers have developed a large variety of methods for integrating physical principles into ML models.
+This section categorizes them into the following four classes; (i) physics-guided loss function, (ii) physics-guided initialization, (iii) physics-guided design of architecture, and (iv) hybrid modeling.